 In 2022, Utah had the lowest percent of births to unmarried women of any US state, at 20.3 percent.

-In 2024, the University of Utah will move from the Pac-12 Conference to the Big 12 Conference.
+In 2024, Utah moved from the Pac-12 Conference to the Big 12 Conference.

 In 2024, the Utah Royals returned to the National Women's Soccer League (NWSL).

-In 2025, the Triple-A Salt Lake Bees are set to move to Daybreak Field at America First Square.
+In 2025, the Salt Lake Bees are set to move to Daybreak Field at America First Square.

 Basketball is a team sport played on a rectangular court...